emilyuel/ibm-assignments/README.md

 # ibm-assignments
-Collection of assignments of all the modules for better display and ease of study.
+Collection of SELECTED assignments from most modules for better display and ease of study.